-Thara Memory is a jazz man.
-He plays trumpet.
-He is also a teacher and mentor who had a huge personal influence on lots of young musicians coming up in Portland.
+Thara Memory (November 23rd, 1948 - June 17th, 2017) was a jazz man.
+He played the trumpet.
+He was also a teacher and mentor who had a huge personal influence on lots of young musicians coming up in Portland, including me.
 Thara was recognized and honored as such by Esperanza Spalding, who won a very important award a few years ago and handed it right over to him.
-The world was long owed a record of his prodigious talent, and here it is, recorded some twenty years ago now: Juke Music.
+The world was long owed a record of his prodigious talent, and here it is, recorded over twenty years ago now: Juke Music.
 Most of the cuts are recorded "live" at the Hobbit, a club which no longer exists, by this fine band, which also no longer exists.
 But if you love the sound of the trumpet in the hands of a really skilled player, you'll find something really special here.
 He also plays his "donkey" off on our Eddie Harris release, Vexatious Progressions.
 Eddie, by the way, produced the mix on this album.

-Here's what Doc Severinsen has to say about Thara's album:
+Here's what Doc Severinsen had to say about Thara's album:

 "I would like to urge one and all to give a listen to this special music of Thara Memory, a dedicated and wonderful musician.
 There is something very special here.
 Listen and enjoy."